American Forts: East

 John Patton's Fort

-A settlers' blockhouse built adjacent to the original 1829 cabin.
-They were joined together in 1840.
-Still exists, now maintained by the McLean County Historical Society.
-Restored in the 1980's.
+A settlers' blockhouse built adjacent to the original 1829 log cabin.
+They were joined together in 1840 as an enlarged farmhouse.
+The extant house (relocated in 1969) is maintained by the McLean County Historical Society, restored in 1984.
+Located at Lexington Park.

 Urbana Army Ground School